Marceillo/my-list/README.md

    ![Delet and check button](assets/images/checked-display2.png)

- - Function for deleting in JS was also set to remove from Local Storage with the delete trash can button.
+ - Function for deleting in JS was also set to remove from Local Storage with the delete trashcan button.
  - The checked button has a line through once checked

-##### Delete Button
+##### Delete trashcan  Button

  - The delete button has a hover style function to indicate to the user they are clicking on it.
- - This button removes the item from the list the user does not need and from local storage.
+ - This button removes the item from the list the user no longer needs and from local storage as well.
- - It needed two different functions to be able to do this one was to create the delete functionality and the other to delete the list from local storage.

  ##### Checked  Button

 - When this button is checked, a line through function is created in Java script to indicate that the task has been completed to the end user.
 - The second feature is to update the to-list that the button has been checked and to keep it saved in that format.